 [First Schedule amended by No. 47 of 1973 s.
 6.]

-Second Schedule
+Second Schedule — Variation Agreement

+[s.
+3]

+[Heading amended by No. 19 of 2010 s.
+4.]

 AN AGREEMENT made the 23rd day of May 1973 BETWEEN THE HONOURABLE JOHN TREZISE TONKIN M.L.A., PREMIER of the State of Western Australia acting for and on behalf of the said State and its instrumentalities (hereinafter referred to as “the State”) of the first part THE BROKEN HILL PROPRIETARY COMPANY LIMITED a company duly incorporated under the Companies Statutes of the State of Victoria and having its registered office in the State of Western Australia at 37 Saint George’s Terrace Perth (hereinafter referred to as “the Company” which term shall include its successors and permitted assigns) of the second part and DAMPIER MINING COMPANY LIMITED a company incorporated under the Companies Act of the State of Western Australia and having its registered office at 37 Saint George’s Terrace Perth (hereinafter referred to as “the Lessee” which term shall include its successors and permitted assigns) of the third part.

 WHEREAS: